Skip to main content

 5G Systems & AI

+While 4G and LTE are proving the mainstays of IoT technology use in the UK, 5G is supplying some interesting potential use cases and alternatives.
+5G is not widely available and there are debates as to whether it will ever be rolled out across all geographies in the UK.
+The higher data rates possible with 5G systems will clearly help those systems that use lots of data and tend to be rooted in cities.
+The very low latency potential of these systems, however, also provides the opportunity to develop more sophisticated systems and eco-systems around certain applications.
 For example, many IoT systems have been built around monitoring and diagnostics.
 The ability to make two-way interactions in real-time does pose a likely step change in the way IoT is used.
 This, however, places the responsibility of control in the hands of the central cloud eco-systems which may be dealing with complex interactions.

 In the case of traffic or building control, it does raise ethical questions around the risk, benefit, governance and reliability of the technology and artificial intelligence.
-While AI poses great opportunities around creating innovation in diagnostics and treatments such as healthcare, it does also mean that these systems require strong governance and restrictions to ensure they are used appropriately and with the correct checks and balances.
+AI poses great opportunities around creating innovation in diagnostics and treatments such as healthcare.
+It does also mean, however, that these systems require strong governance and restrictions to ensure they are used appropriately.
+Nonetheless, 5G systems generally provide greater opportunities for all users of mobile technologies.
+Offering the ability to support greater numbers of users in densely populated or congested areas.
+Also offering the ability for private networks to be deployed on private land or buildings so long as they do not interfere with public MNO networks.

-IoT Devices, SIM Cards & Roaming Agreements
+IoT Devices, IoT SIM Cards & IoT Roaming Agreements

 IoT devices are designed to communicate with types of technologies, be it 2G, 3G, 4G or 5G or combinations of them.
 This is largely dependent upon the hardware and firmware system and the type of modem employed within the device.
 It is also dependent upon the types of mobile roaming agreements in place.

-This element is decided by the SIM card and the core MNO/MVNO Systems and infrastructures.
-IoT SIM card providers such as Caburn Telecom provide the surety of long-term agreements for specific use cases with each of the mobile network operators or core roaming partners.
-This ensures that IoT devices can legitimately connect to available radio networks and establish themselves on the network’s Visitor Location Register (VLR) with agreed, expected data rates, pricing and billing criteria fulfilled.
+This element is decided by the IoT SIM card and the core MNO/MVNO Systems and infrastructures.
+IoT SIM card UK providers such as Caburn Telecom provide the surety of long-term agreements with each of the mobile network operators or core roaming partners.
+This ensures that IoT devices can legitimately connect to available radio networks.
+Establishing themselves on the network’s Visitor Location Register (VLR) with agreed, expected data rates, pricing and billing criteria fulfilled.
+In the UK, this means that IoT devices can connect to all 4 networks or a subset of them if a lower-price communications plan option is desired.
+It also means that these far-flung and somewhat autonomous IoT devices can be monitored, and any anomalies flagged and corrected in good order by the operators.

 UK Network Coverage & Network Evolution